grnnn/StoryTree/README.md

 ```

 **executeAction** - Given a character and a uid, execute an action in StoryTree
-\n Arguments: String characterName, int uid
+Arguments: String characterName, int uid

 js:
 ```javascript